How Many Emails To Send?

 Let’s talk about a typical month that has 31 days.
 This month, you have one hub send a week that you send on a Tuesday or Thursday.
 These middle of the weekdays are a smart choice because Mondays and Fridays are busy days.

 On Mondays, everybody’s inbox is full from the weekend emails, and your mail can get lost within that pile.
-Whereas on Fridays, as it is the beginning of the weekend, most people like to travel on this day, so there’s a high chance they’ll miss your email.
+Whereas on Fridays, as it is the beginning of the weekend, most people like to travel on this day.
+There’s a high chance they’ll miss your email.
 That’s why Tuesdays or Thursdays work best and generally offer many opportunities for the business.

 If you send emails every Thursday for a month, you have built a rhythm of sending emails weekly.
 Then, with time, you can add an extra piece of content that comes through on a Tuesday.